History is about to be made on Election Day in New Jersey, with adult-use cannabis legalization likely to pass despite COVID complications.

-The problem with the vote is while NJ CAN 2020 has been pushing that there should be a just implementation, there’s no guarantee of that.
-The drumbeat has been fairly loud, though on the problems with the dispensaries on why they cannot be continued in the adult-use market.
+While NJ CAN 2020 has been pushing that there should be a just implementation, there’s no guarantee of that.
+The drumbeat has been fairly loud, on the problems with the dispensaries selling mediocre medical cannabis for high prices.

-The high costs for medical cannabis would be solved in part if the lawsuits against the NJ Department of Health ( NJDOH) were settled.
+The high costs for medical cannabis would be partially solved if the lawsuits against the NJ Department of Health ended.
 That also needs to be settled to establish the Cannabis Regulatory Commission (CRC), which is supposed to regulate adult-use cannabis.

-There are three days in the legislative calendar in November in which the implementation bill could get a hearing this Thursday, November 5th, Monday the 9th, or the following Monday the16th.
+There are three days in the legislative calendar in November in which the implementation bill could get a hearing.
+It could be this Thursday, November 5th, Monday the 9th, or the following Monday the 16th.
 The 9th seems most likely.